AnthonyByansi/Spark-Kafka-Data-Pipeline/Spark-kafka-Data-pipeline/Kafka/README.md

 ## Customizing Data Generation

 By default, the generateData method in the Producer.scala file generates a placeholder sample data.
 Modify this method to generate data based on your specific use case.

+## Additional Notes

+Adjust the sleep time in the Kafka producer loop to control the rate at which data is generated and published.
+Make sure that the Kafka topic specified in the Producer.scala file matches the topic you want to publish data to.